FBI Testimony on Trump Assassination & Netanyahu Speech Pt. 2

 These guys should be pros.

-What are your thoughts, Martin?
+What are your thoughts, Myron?

 Could they do better?

-We can all do better uh in kind of being a little more thoughtful and measured in our language.
+We can all do better in kind of being a little more thoughtful and measured in our language.

 Our lane is the violence and the threats of violence.